Teaching Institute for Graduate Education Research (TIGER)

-The Teaching Initiative for Graduate Education Research (TIGER) works primarily with STEM graduate students to enhance the quality of their teaching and prepare them for future leadership roles through workshops, annual training events, and the development of “teaching-as-research” (TAR) projects.
+The Teaching Institute for Graduate Education Research (TIGER) works primarily with STEM graduate students to enhance the quality of their teaching and prepare them for future leadership roles through workshops, annual training events, and the development of “teaching-as-research” (TAR) projects.
 TIGER workshops offer teacher training and professional development strategies in accordance with the core ideas of the national Center for the Integration of Research, Teaching, and Learning (CIRTL) Network.
 Annual training events like Research on Academic Retention (ROAR) provide in-depth training on timely topics in teaching and learning.
 Through TAR projects, we show graduate students how to establish creative synergy between their research and teaching through the development of small-scale classroom assessment projects.
 Recently, TIGER expanded its scope through the development of Teaching-as-Research in Arts and Humanities (TARAH) projects to improve classroom teaching and student learning.

 TIGER Teaches supports TIGER TAR and TIGER DAD participants, providing them with the opportunity to interact with members of the TIGER Team and other TIGER TAR and DAD fellows, receive feedback on their projects, and establish a sense of community.